betaflight/betaflight.com/docs/wiki/guides/archive/Gyro-And-Dterm-Filtering-Recommendations-3-1.md

 Without a black box there is no reliable way to know what to do.
 Certainly you can just disable the notches randomly, listen to the sound of the motors, see that they don't get hot, etc, and keep only the filters that are needed.
 But as to setting the ideal values, you need to get a black box log for that.

 Recently helped review a noisy log.
 Quad had PT1 on both gyro and D, and only one single notch, on Dterm.
-Log showed _no_ peak in noise at the centre point of the Dterm notch when looking at debug notch or the incoming gyro data!
+Log showed _no_ peak in noise at the center point of the Dterm notch when looking at debug notch or the incoming gyro data!
 That notch was achieving absolutely nothing! :-)

 Take home message: you cannot guess where to put notch filters!
 Notch filters really need a black box log to get them focused exactly on a peak.
 Otherwise they are useless and counterproductive.
 If you are going to blindly remove a notch to 'see how it goes', try removing the _lowest_ frequency notch before any others.
 That's the one that is most likely to mess with frequencies relevant to flight dynamics.

-A notch filter set very high up (eg 300 centre 200 cut) will have much less effect on flight dynamics than a lower notch filter (eg 200 centre 140 cut).
+A notch filter set very high up (eg 300 center 200 cut) will have much less effect on flight dynamics than a lower notch filter (eg 200 center 140 cut).

 Did a heap of testing today... interesting stuff.